silverweed/silverweed.github.io/portfolio.md

         <h1>Gadget <small>(2018)</small></h1>
         <p>&nbsp;&nbsp;<i class='fa fa-fw fa-arrow-right'></i> <a href="https://codeberg.org/silverweed/gadget">source</a></p>
         <p>My first toy rendering engine, written (in a couple of months) as a way to get
-	a solid grasp on OpenGL and graphics programming.</p>
+	a grasp on OpenGL and graphics programming.</p>
         <p>Gadget is written in D and uses OpenGL + SFML for windowing.
 It's only been tested on Linux.</p>
         <p>Features basic primitive drawing, instanced drawing,
         texturing, diffuse/specular/normal maps, ambient/directional/multiple point lights,